 - Workshop “Sea and Wind” with the participation of artists and sculptors from around the country and abroad in September

 The high shore near the village is ideal for lovers of tents who pitch them right on the rocks, as well as for these with campers and caravans.
-Those, however, who have simply visited Kamen Beach to enjoy the beautiful scenery and not to have extreme experiences can stay in several hotels and guesthouses in the village or to seek accommodation on trivago.
+Those, however, who have simply visited Kamen Beach to enjoy the beautiful scenery and not to have extreme experiences can stay in several hotels and guesthouses in the village or to seek accommodation at the neighboring Shabla region.

 Unlike the numerous evidence of life on these lands during ancient times, information about the newer history of Kamen Bryag is scanty.
 It is known that the Turkish name is “Kaya Bey Kyoy”, which means “village near the pen of the bey”.
 According to another version the name comes from the Turkish word “Kaya”, which can be translated as “rock”.
 The Bulgarian population came to these areas from the Balkan Mountain near Elena and Kotel during the 19th century.
 The remembrance is kept that the local inhabitants lived in the extinct village Surti Kyoy.
 There was the farm of a rich cultivator – the old man Nanyo, who moved to Kamen Bryag with his big family.
 The Romanian occupiers named the village Stynka /cliff/.
 Even during the Romanian occupation there used to be a School here.
 In 1958 a new school building was built, but the school was closed down in the 70’s.
 The school building was then converted into an archaeological base.
 Library activities date from the first decades of the twentieth century.
 The Community Center “Georgi Rakovski” was closed down, but was restored 7-8 years ago.
 Additionally an authentic folklore group was set up.